sebkirche/pcurl/README.md

         Shortcut for "--content octet-stream", will result in a "Content-Type: octet-stream" header.

+    --parse-only <url>
+        Debug usage: parse an url and show its attributes.

     --port <port>
         Specify explicitly the port.
 If not used, we use the port from the url (if specified), or we will try well-known port 80 for HTTP and 443 for HTTPS, depending on the url scheme.

+    --progression
+        Shows the name of retrieved files and their size.

     -x, --proxy <proxy_url>
         Set the url of the HTTP/1.1 proxy to use.